enchant97/frameworks_and_languages_module/technical_report.md

 ### Data Binding & Validation

 Data Binding in Gin is where raw data is serialised into a specific layout, for example when serializing a JSON string into a struct.
 It can also be used to ensure that the data matches the given schema.
-In the Gin-Gonic; framework struct field tags are used to add rules for the validation library (Validator) to apply.
+In the Gin-Gonic framework; struct field tags are used to add rules for the validation library (Validator) to apply.

 ```go
 type Person struct {